Mariacharlote/LIGHTS-CAMERA-DATABASE-EXPLORING-THE-WORLD-OF-MOVIES/README.md

 An initial examination of the raw datasets can provide valuable insights that help us in comprehending the data that we will be working with.
 This examination can also assist us in determining the best approach for structuring the datasets we have.

-For this project, we require to import the necessary python tools in order to access the data and view it. this include : Import pandas,csv,numoy,gzip
+For this project, we require to import the necessary python tools in order to access the data and view it.
+This include : Import pandas,csv,numoy,gzip

-This stage give us the opportunity to decide what information will be necessary for our analysis.
+This stage gives us the opportunity to decide what information will be necessary for our analysis.

 ## Step 2: Data Cleaning and Preparation